HonkingGoose/git-gosling/docs/best_practices/split_up_your_commits.md

 :::tip Splitting up hunks
 Sometimes it makes sense to split the hunk with the `s` option.
-If the hunk is still not what you want after splitting, you can manually edit it with the `e` option.
+If the hunk is still not what you want after splitting, use the `e` option to edit it manually.
 :::

 ### Get a list of valid commands